How close are we to finding a coronavirus vaccine?

 June 27: Ursula von der Leyen hails success of vaccines fundraising campaign

-The EU Commission President says more than €6 billion were raised in the campaign launched with activist organisation Global Citizen "Global Goal: Unite For Our Future".
+The EU Commission President says more than €6 billion were raised in the campaign launched with activist organisation Global Citizen and its virtual aid concert "Global Goal: Unite For Our Future".
 It brings the total raised by EU institutions to more than €16 billion.

 June 27: Brazil secures up to 100 million doses of vaccine hopeful tested at the University of Oxford